ekinnear/quic-base-drafts/draft-ietf-quic-transport.md

 serves as a request to the peer to send additional connection IDs for future use (see {{connection-id}}).
 New connection IDs can be delivered via the NEW_CONNECTION_ID frame ({{frame-new-connection-id}}).

+Retiring a connection ID using the CONNECTION_ID_FINISHED frame invalidates any stateless reset tokens associated with that connection ID.

 The CONNECTION_ID_FINISHED frame is as follows: